rielsi/placeable-docs/locator-api-v1/api.md

 This is a read-only REST API that enables remote applications to consume local search data and offer geospatial search capabilities.

-### Authorization
+## Authorization

-The api has been secured using a preshared key.
-Each request to the API should have this as a parameter, or the service will respond with an HTTP status code of 400
+The API is secured using a pre-shared key.
+Each request to the API must have this as a parameter, or the service will respond with an HTTP status code of 400.

+Method: GET

+Parameter: key

+Required: TRUE

+Example:

-GET /v1/search?q=fargo&key=c12226cc85f0662db6aa21d1b5c7b664adb41497
+     /v1/search?q=fargo&key=c12226cc85f0662db6aa21d1b5c7b664adb41497

-NOTE This api key has been omitted for the resource documentation for the sake of brevity.
+NOTE: This API key has been omitted from the other examples in the documentation for brevity and clarity.

 ## Search ##

-Method: get
+Method: GET

-Url:  `/v1/search`
+URL:  `/v1/search`

 Examples: